Skip to content

 Sim ✓

-In-house simulation environment with full flight dynamics, calibrated sensor-noise models and parameterised threat profiles.
+In-house simulation environment with full flight dynamics, calibrated sensor-noise models and parameterized threat profiles.
 Batch-evaluation across thousands of engagement scenarios against evasive, accelerating and sensor-noisy targets.
 Identical code path between simulation and flight hardware closes the classic sim-to-real gap.
 Multi-seed testing with pre-registered pass/fail criteria.

 Hardware ✓